 Samuel Adams beer has come a long way since its origins as a tiny microbrewery.
 Today, the beer is sold in all 50 US states and about three dozen countries around the world.

 The best way to try Sam Adams in town?
-Take a free brewery tour!
+Take a brewery tour!
 The Sam Adams brewery is located at 30 Germania St. (take the T’s orange line to Stony Brook, and it’s a short walk from the station).

 Have you visited Boston on a cruise or a longer trip?
 What was your favorite food in Boston?
 Let me know in the comments below!